Ironhack-Miami-PTWD-October-2018/projects-guidelines/project-2.md

     **1** | _Met expectations, good job!_
     **2** | _Exceeded expectations, you magnificent creature, you!_

-It would be best if you used the feedback to focus on what needs to be improved for the next project.
+You should use the feedback to focus on what needs to be improved for the next project.

 **Good luck!** :heart: